 During the first nine months of 2021, businesses publicly reported 1,291 data breaches.
 These breaches shouldn’t happen but, unfortunately, they’re becoming more frequent.
 In a coworking space, it’s easier for data breaches to occur as there are so many people on the same network.
 There are also a lot of opportunities for hackers to steal or even delete vital customer information, such as when a worker goes on their lunch break.
 As a general rule, you should back up all your customer data at least three times so that it can never be lost.
 One lot should be on a local machine, one on the cloud, and one offline.
 Another type of backup to consider is website archiving.
 This process involves capturing and archiving all your website data.
 This can be useful in the event of a regulatory investigation or customer complaint.

 Connect to the cloud

-A recent study found that 91% of businesses use a public cloud, while 72% preferred a private one.
+A recent study found that 91% of businesses use a public cloud, while 72% prefer a private one.
 However, not all workers make use of the cloud when they’re in a coworking space.
 This may be because it has a slight lag when it is accessed from remote locations or because it’s easier not to use it if, for example, they have multiple logins to remember for cloud-based apps.
 However, for customer security purposes, it’s essential that all work done in a coworking space is done via the cloud.
 All data is encrypted via the cloud which is one of its biggest advantages.
 Another positive is that customer data can’t be lost.
-If malware attacks your local network or a worker’s laptop is stolen from their coworking space, all customer files can be located from the cloud.
+If malware attacks your local network or a worker’s laptop is stolen from their coworking space, all customer files can be located in the cloud.

 Coworking spaces have allowed many businesses to carry on trading with reduced expenses.
-But they do carry a risk to your customers’ personal data, which is why you should take measures to protect it.
+But they do carry a risk to your customer’s personal data, which is why you should take measures to protect it.